eldrickm/sqed_sss/demos/demo_template/README.md

 - `qed/` is a directory containing the QED module and its supporting files.
    More details can be found in [QED](#qed)

-- `patches/` is a directory containing files which facilitate the wire-up of the QED module to the design, various optimizations for run-time performance of formal analysis, and any bug fixes for found bugs.
-   More details can be found in [Patches](#patches)

 - `design/` is a directory that contains the patched version of the design under verification ready for formal analysis.